digitapex/LinkBookmarkWebApp/README.md

 pip install -r requirements.txt
 ```

-Provide the SECRET_KEY in the secrets.py file, in the same folder as settings.py (the secrets.py.template file is provided for this purpose).
+Then provide the SECRET_KEY in the secrets.py file, in the same folder as settings.py (the secrets.py.template file is provided for this purpose).

 ### Database choice